openaps/AndroidAPSdocs/docs/EN/Configuration/Config-Builder.md

 # Config Builder

 Config Builder (Conf) is the tab where you turn the modular features on and off.
 The boxes on the left hand side allow you to select which one to use, the boxes on the right hand side allow you to view these as a tab in AndroidAPS.
+In case the right box is not activated you can reach the function by using the hamburger menu on the top left of the screen.

-Where there are additional settings available within the module, you can click on the cog graphic which will take you to the specific settings within Preferences.
+Where there are additional settings available within the module, you can click on the cog graphic which will take you to the specific settings within preferences.

 **First configuration:** Since AAPS 2.0 a Setup wizard guides you through the process of setting up AndroidAPS.
 Push 3-dots-menu on the upper right hand side of the screen and select 'Setup Wizard' to use it.